slavivanov/encharge-integrations-utilities/README.md

 * `isUserInitiated`: boolean;

   - Whether the user actively performed this step, Used to detect set the last time the user was active.
 Most applicable for triggers.

+* `resultsAlreadyMappedToEndUsers`: boolean;

+  - Whether this step produces end users.
+Used mostly to not apply field mapping when service field mapping is present.

+* `needsServiceFieldMappings`: boolean;

+  - Whether this step needs the service field mappings to be sent.

 * An operation's field MIGHT include `x-encharge-recipe` object, which describes how the field can be used in a recipe (template).
 Available `x-encharge-recipe` properties: